Teen Skills & Support

-The teen support group meets every Thursday from 6:30-8:00 pm at NAMI Brazos Valley at 3705 South College Avenue, Bryan, TX 77801.
-It is meant for the 14-18 age group (please contact for exceptions).
+The teen support group meets every Tuesday from 6:30-8:00 pm at NAMI Brazos Valley at 3705 South College Avenue, Bryan, TX 77801.
+It is meant for the 14-18 age group (please contact us for exceptions).
 There is a parallel support group for parents and relatives of the teenagers at the same time.
 There are two moderators for each support group.
 The support group aims at providing a confidential and conducive environment where the teenagers can share their experiences and to know that they are not alone.
 The support groups are not designed for diagnosis, counseling, and treatment.

 For more information, email us at email@example.com or call us on 979-774-4713 or follow us on Instagram (username: namibv_teen).

 - Who is your relative? (for support group of relatives)

 - For how long?